 Threema uses state-of-the-art asymmetric cryptography to protect messages and calls between sender and receiver, as well as the communication between the app and the servers.
-Threema uses the Open Source NaCl library for encryption, which is open to independent audits.
-Anyone can validate Threema’s correct application of the encryption.
+Threema uses the open-source library NaCl for encryption.
+Since the Threema apps are open source, anyone knowledgeable enough can confirm Threema’s security on their own.

 There are two layers of encryption: the end-to-end layer between the conversation participants, and an additional layer to protect against eavesdropping of the connection between the app and the servers.
 The latter is necessary to ensure that an adversary who captures network packets (e.g. on a public wireless network) cannot even learn who is logging in and who is communicating with whom.

 All encryption and decryption happens directly on the device, and the user is in control over the

 key exchange.
 This guarantees that no third party — not even the server operators — can decrypt the content of the